-- 7.1.7.1 To protect the existing rail lines shown in Appendix E Transportation, Services and Utilities and promote rail as a safe and efficient means of moving people and goods. - 7.1.7.2 To protect rail corridors from the encroachment of incompatible land uses that are sensitive to the noise, vibration and possible safety hazards associated with rail operations by imposing separation distances and/or forms of screening or buffering. - 7.1.7.3 To advocate for the grade separation of road and rail crossings where warranted including the dedication of right-of-ways to construct future grade separations where there is an existing at-grade crossing of a Regional or City road and a rail line. - 7.1.7.4 To encourage industrial and commercial activities in employment lands adjacent to rail corridors to make the fullest possible use of rail freight services to meet their goods movement needs. - 7.1.7.5 To support the expansion of GO-rail services as recommended in the Metrolinx Regional Transportation Plan and the Regional Official Plan including: - a) the introduction of all-day, two-way service on existing GO-rail lines; - b) the planning and development of a new GO-rail passenger service on the CP Havelock/Belleville Subdivision; and
+- 7.1.7.1 To protect the existing rail lines shown in Appendix E Transportation, Services and Utilities and promote rail as a safe and efficient means of moving people and goods. - 7.1.7.2 To protect rail corridors from the encroachment of incompatible land uses that are sensitive to the noise, vibration and possible safety hazards associated with rail operations by imposing separation distances and/or forms of screening or buffering. - 7.1.7.3 To advocate for the grade separation of road and rail crossings where warranted including the dedication of right-of-ways to construct future grade separations where there is an existing at-grade crossing of a Regional or City road and a rail line. - 7.1.7.4 To encourage industrial and commercial activities in employment lands adjacent to rail corridors to make the fullest possible use of rail freight services to meet their goods movement needs. - 7.1.7.5 To support the expansion of GO-rail services as recommended in the Metrolinx Regional Transportation Plan and the Regional Official Plan including: - a) the introduction of all-day, two-way service on existing GO-rail lines; - b) the introduction of a new GO-rail passenger service on the CP Havelock/ Belleville Subdivision; and - the implementation of transit-supportive development around GO stations located in intensification areas with accompanying measures to minimize the area of land devoted to commuter surface parking lots. - 7.1.7.6 To support the extension of the Yonge Subway line to serve the development of Langstaff Gateway Regional Centre. - To support, over the long term, the electrification of GO-rail passenger services, consistent with Section 7.1.2.2 a).

-Passenger rail stations and rapid transit stations can no longer be viewed as isolated transfer points surrounded by acres of commuter surface parking lots but rather should be seen as opportunities around which to develop diversified activity centres that are fully integrated into the surrounding urban form with convenient connections to all travel modes, including waling and cycling.
+Passenger rail stations and rapid transit stations can no longer be viewed as isolated transfer points surrounded by acres of commuter surface parking lots but rather should be seen as opportunities around which to develop diversified activity centres that are fully integrated into the surrounding urban form with convenient connections to all travel modes, including walking and cycling.